 Provide Opportunities for Growth and Development

-In conclusion, self-esteem is critical to mental health and directly impacts employee productivity.
-Managers can significantly improve employee self-esteem by providing positive reinforcement, allowing for autonomy, and offering growth opportunities.
 The bottom line is that poor self-esteem can lead to adverse outcomes in the workplace, so managers need to prioritize their staff’s emotional well-being.
-Investing in your employees’ self-esteem and caring for their mental health can increase productivity, reduce staff turnover, and ultimately achieve your organizational goals.
+Investing in ways to boost your employees’ morale and caring for their mental health can increase productivity, reduce staff turnover, and ultimately achieve your organizational goals.

-Uprise Health offers digitally enabled behavioral health benefits, including self-guided counseling, chronic care advocacy, and access to mental health support services.
+Uprise Health offers digitally enabled behavioral health benefits, including self-guided counseling, chronic care advocacy, and access to mental health support services through their Employee Assistance Program.
 Visit the Uprise Health Member Resources Center to browse blogs, newsletters, webinars and more.